The vitamin for Discussion 3 is worth 1 point and located here.

 factorial(-1) and so on.

-A recursive function is correct if and only if it is both internally correct and halts; but you can check each property separately.
+A recursive function is correct if and only if it is both internally correct and halts for valid inputs; but you can check each property separately.
 The "recursive leap of faith" is temporarily placing yourself in a mindset where you only check internal correctness.

 Write a function that takes two numbers